bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 The Maven `project-build-plugin
 <http://axonivy.github.io/project-build-plugin/>`_ makes automated continuous
 deployment to an |ivy-engine| possible.
+The Maven plugin can deploy files in two ways, Directory or HTTP.
+The Directory mode is the default.

+.. _deployment-maven-plugin-dir:

+Maven Directory Deployment
+""""""""""""""""""""""""""

-The Maven plugin itself uses the :ref:`file based deployment <deployment-deploying>` capability of the
-|ivy-engine|.
-This means that the deployment folder must be available on the
-same machine on which the build is executed.
+The Directory deployment itself uses the :ref:`file based deployment <deployment-deploying>` capability of the |ivy-engine|.
+This means that the deployment folder must be available on the same machine on which the build is executed.
 You may use Windows-Shares or SMB-Configurations.

 An Axon.ivy project can be deployed by invoking Maven with the :code:`deploy-to-engine` goal of the project-build-plugin.
 To customize the deployment parameters, consult the goal documentation.

-Command line deployment
+**Command line deployment**
-"""""""""""""""""""""""

 The :code:`deploy-to-engine` goal can be execute on the command line.
 The following example deploys the project :file:`myProject.iar` to the application